Table of Contents

-Before moving forward, answer those specific questions because it will help you learn more about your Amazon business and customers that you already have in your buyer pool.
+Before moving forward, answer those specific questions because it will help you learn more about your Amazon business and the customers that you already have in your buyer pool.

-- On Amazon.com, login to your account.
+- On Amazon.com, log in to your account.
 Then click on “Your Account” in the upper right-hand corner.